discernus/research/1a_caf_civic_character/experiment.md

 # Core Hypothesis Framework
 hypotheses:
-  H1_Speaker_Differentiation: "The 10 CAF dimensions will show statistically significant differences between speakers"
+  H1_Speaker_Differentiation: "The 10 CAF dimensions will be used to describe and compare the character profiles of the eight speakers based on the selected speeches"
-  H2_Character_Signatures: "Each speaker will exhibit a unique character signature across the 5 virtues and 5 vices"
+  H2_Character_Signatures: "Each speech will exhibit a distinct character signature across the 5 virtues and 5 vices"
-  H3_MC_SCI_Patterns: "MC-SCI scores will vary meaningfully between speakers, indicating different levels of character coherence"
+  H3_Civic_Character_Patterns: "Civic Character Index scores will demonstrate variation across the eight speeches, indicating different levels of character coherence"

 # Canonical workflow configuration (v7.3 compliant)
 workflow: